-Schedule Builder makes it easier for student to develop their course schedule based on college, semester, subject area, time, and online/in-person delivery.
-Students can also develop their schedule by finding courses with specific attributes, such as courses affiliated with a particular program like ASAP or College Now, or courses with Zero Textbook Cost, or courses that fulfill Major Gateway requirements.
-Students can even compare their class schedules to confirm what works best for their academic and personal lifes.
+Schedule Builder makes it easier for students to develop their course schedule based on college, semester, subject area, time, and online/in-person delivery.
+Students can also develop their schedule by finding courses with specific attributes, such as courses affiliated with a particular program like ASAP or College Now, courses with Zero Textbook Cost, or courses that fulfill Major Gateway requirements.
+Students can even compare their class schedules to confirm what works best for their academic and personal lives.

 What is Schedule Builder?

 Schedule Builder is a tool that allows students to plan their class schedules and register for classes for the upcoming semester.
 With this tool, students can arrange selected courses into conflict-free timetable options, making it easier to see what available options best fits into their personal and academic lives.

 Current students must log in to their CUNYfirst account with their credentials and go to their Student Center.
 On the Student Center landing page, under the “Academics” table, click on the link “launch schedule builder” in order to access the Schedule Builder application.

 Does Schedule Builder automatically enroll me in the classes I select?

 No, Schedule Builder does not automatically enroll you in the classes that you have selected.
 To fully enroll yourself in the classes, you must click “GET THIS SCHEDULE” located at the bottom of the Calendar View to see the classes you have chosen and click “DO ACTIONS” to fully enroll in these classes for the upcoming term.
 (See above for “How do I create a schedule?”).

 Can I swap classes using the Schedule Builder application?